crystalrain10/Alarm-Clock/ReadMe.md

 Annie Du
-Lab Section B21
+adu003@ucr.edu

-Custom Lab Proposal
+Custom Lab Project - Alarm Clock

 Objective
 	The objective of the custom lab is to create a project with the techniques used in our previous labs so that we may learn to apply the learned techniques.
 In this case, our custom lab project was limited to three different given projects: Jukebox, Alarm Clock, and the game Simon.
 Below is my proposal for the lab project I decided to take on.

 Proposal
 My custom lab project will be the Alarm Clock design with the specifications given by the professor.
 The Alarm Clock design will include the following specifications:
 		LCD to display time